 At Select Psychology we offer a range of talking therapies that can be used with to help manage stress.
 Below we have outlined a sample of the therapies that we provide.
-We always recommend booking in for a telephone consultation to guide you to the therapy most suited to your needs.
+We always recommend booking in for a free telephone consultation to guide you to the therapy most suited to your needs.

 Cognitive Behaviour Therapy (CBT) teaches you new ways of thinking that help you to challenge your perspective on the things that happen to you.
 It provides you with a toolkit that helps your brain to think logically rather than emotionally when presented with a problem.

 This can mean, even when difficult situations arise, you have the tools to take a more rational outlook.
 This in turn can to help you to decide the best course of action.
 This enables you to manage stressful situations much more effectively and your symptoms will consequently reduce.

 Mindfulness allows you to gain perspective on an issue by creating a bit of mental ‘distance’.
 The practice grounds you in the here-and-now.
 Too often we live in our heads and neglect the world around us.
 Mindfulness helps you to anchor yourself to your senses.
 This is done by noticing what you say see, hear, smell, feel while paying attention to your breathing.
 Bringing yourself out of your head and back down into your body helps you to get through any difficult thoughts by allowing them to pass, hence alleviating physical symptoms.